 June 23rd, 2016, Posted by travelwith2ofus

 On many occasions I have been asked questions about Venice, Italy.
 Questions range from “Is Venice a good location for a honeymoon?
 “Is Venice expensive?
 “Is Venice sinking?
+Is booking flights to Venice easy?
 Why would people ask me these questions you ask?
 I have no idea, except maybe because I am a traveler.
 So people automatically think I would have visited Venice during my travels.
 Unfortunately I have not.

 The question I get asked the most about Venice is, “What are the free things to do in Venice?
 So, on a rainy Sunday afternoon I decided to compile this list of free things you can do in while in Venice.
 So, if you plan to visit this summer or for your honeymoon or with your kids.
 This list will give you some free options.

 Piazza San Marco is the largest square and one of the most popular tourist attractions in Venice, Italy.
 The square is filled with many beautiful buildings which showcases the architectural magnificence of Venice.
 Many of the main tourist attractions in Venice, including St Mark's Basilica are located around the square.

 St Mark's Basilica/Basilica Cattedrale Patriarcale di San Marco

 In 1807 St Mark's Basilica became the city's cathedral.
 Previous to that it was the chapel of the Doge and is actually connected to the Doge's Palace.
 St Mark's Basilica is perhaps the most famous of the churches in Venice and this is due in part to its amazing Italo-Byzantine architecture.
 Around 1204 the Portrait of the Four Tetrarchs were added to a corner of the facade of the basilica and in 1254 The Horses of Saint Mark were added on the balcony above the portal of the basilica.